The best running water bottles 2023: convenient hydration for mid-length runs

 Ultimate Direction Fastdraw 500$30 (US) / £27 (UK)500ml / 17 fl oz110g / 3.9ozNo

-How we tested the best handheld water bottles
+How we test the best running water bottles

 Each of these running bottles was extensively tested on trails, paths and pavements, across a range of different distances and in various climatic conditions, so we could see how sweaty our hands felt after a few miles, and assess their overall ergonomic performance.

-Choosing the best running water bottles for you
+How to choose the best running water bottle

 For a seemingly simple piece of kit, there are quite few factors and features to consider and look out for when you’re trying to find the best water bottle for running to suit your needs.
 Before you make a choice, think about where and when you’re most likely to use your running water bottle, and contemplate the following points…